-The programmes are offered as full-time courses.
-The MSci programme normally lasting for four years.
+The programmes is offered as a full-time course.
+The MSci programme normally lasts for four years.

+Study is undertaken in four parts for the MSci, each one corresponding to one year of full-time study.
 At Southampton the programme is delivered in a semester pattern, each semester having 12 weeks for teaching and learning and 2-3 weeks for examinations.